gleber/ledger-parsita/memory-bank/systemPatterns.md

         - Updating the `remaining_quantity` of matched `Lot` objects.
         - **Applying the calculated gain/loss by creating synthetic postings to the appropriate income/expense accounts, which in turn updates their balances.**
         - **Storing detailed gain/loss results (`CapitalGainResult` objects) in the `capital_gains_realized` list within the `BalanceSheet`.**
-        - **Conditions that previously issued warnings (e.g., insufficient lots, mismatched commodities, no proceeds) now raise `ValueError` exceptions, making them fatal.**
+        - **Conditions that previously issued warnings (e.g., insufficient lots, mismatched commodities) now raise `ValueError` exceptions, making them fatal.
+The "no proceeds" condition is now handled via the `Result` pattern from `_get_consolidated_proceeds`.**
 - **Filter Pattern:** A mechanism for applying various criteria to filter transactions and postings.
 This includes:
     - Defining filter conditions (`BaseFilter` and its subclasses like `AccountFilter`, `DateFilter`, `DescriptionFilter`, `AmountFilter`, `TagFilter`, `BeforeDateFilter`, `AfterDateFilter`, `PeriodFilter`), the `Filters` class, and the `FilterListParamType` in `src/filtering.py`.
     - Using the `FilterListParamType` in `src/main.py` to parse filter strings from the command line into a `Filters` object.